tuanngokien/splc2021/README.md

 This dataset contains 1,773 buggy versions collected from 6 Java SPL systems.
 The V1 description detail can be found [here](https://drive.google.com/file/d/1qknDzvqoZXUktkYogbJoJgbdjvfkfsfT/view?usp=sharing).
-We later found that some cases that were not valid and should be removed.
-Hence, the dataset V2 is recommended.
+In addition, we later found that some cases that were not valid and should be removed.
+Hence, the dataset V2 is highly recommended to acquire in this challenge.

 [DOWNLOAD V1](https://mega.nz/folder/4xQljShQ#XLswm0SwfNInBxzQA4SUrQ)